coriraquel/Real-Estate-Oracle/README.md

 5. How does feature scaling impact model accuracy?

 # Timeline:
 This project was completed over five weeks.
 Week one consisted of data exploration and consumer research.
 Weeks two and three focused on cleaning and preprocessing the data to account for missing values and categorical encodings.
 Week four built, trained, and evaluated various machine learning models.
-Finally, week five focused on analyzing the results, creating visualizations and dashboard, and applying any model refinements based on the results.
+Finally, week five focused on analyzing the results, creating visualizations and a dashboard, and applying any model refinements based on the results.
 If including a written report on this project, weeks six and seven will focus on compiling those results into a paper.

 # License
 This project is licensed under the MIT License- see the LICENSE file for details.